mercadopago/devsite-docs/guides/additional-content/your-integrations/ipn.en.md

 >
 > Important
 >
 > IPN notifications will be discontinued.
 Additionally, despite receiving the `x-Signature` header, they do not allow validation through the secret key to confirm they were sent by Mercado Pago.
-If you wish to perform this origin validation, we recommend migrating to [Webhooks notifications](/developers/en/docs/your-integrations/notifications/webhooks).
+If you wish to perform this origin validation, we recommend migrating to [Webhooks notifications](/developers/en/docs/your-integrations/notifications/webhooks), which now also send the `merchant_order` and `chargebacks` topics.

 IPN notifications can be configured in two ways: